epfl-lasa/net-ft-ros/README.md

 ```
 $ ping 128.178.145.98
 ```
 If you can ping the FT sensor then you are ready to use it.
+You can also put the ip into your web-brower and (if you could ping it) you should be able to see a webpage which shows the status of the FT.
+Normaly the status should be: Healthy.

 ## Launch